- About us

 As Child Professionals who work with children of various abilities, there are a number of skills that are deemed as necessary regarding child development:

-At Azza's clinic, we work with you to assist you in deciding whether your child is ready to attend the school environment.
+At ACPC Psychology, we work with you to assist you in deciding whether your child is ready to attend the school environment.
 This may involve the combination of the following: